sid314/nitch-clone/README.md

 placed in `$XDG_HOME/nitch-clone`
 (It will be`~/.config/nitch-clone/config.toml` for most users).

-Currently 5 themes are available
+Currently 9 themes are available

 - catppuccin-mocha
 - catppuccin-frappe
 - catppuccin-latte
-- catppuccin-machiato
+- catppuccin-macchiato
 - grayscale
+- 6-colors
+- random-6-colors
+- 6-colors-high-intensity
+- random-6-colors-high-intensity

 ## Building and Running